Belgian colonial empire: Background in the early 19th century

 Belgium, a constitutional monarchy, gained its independence in 1830 from the United Kingdom of the Netherlands.
 By the time this was universally recognized in 1839, most European powers already had colonies and protectorates outside Europe and had begun to form spheres of influence.

+In 1837, Belgium, under King Leopold I, sought to purchase Cuba from Spain as part of its early colonial ambitions.
+Minister Plenipotentiary in London proposed the acquisition to British Foreign Secretary Lord Palmerston, suggesting Belgium's serious intention, but the proposal never came to fruition due to diplomatic and political opposition.

 During the 1840s and 50s, King Leopold I tentatively supported several proposals to acquire territories overseas.
 In 1843, he signed a contract with Ladd & Co. to colonize the Kingdom of Hawaii, but the deal fell apart when Ladd & Co. ran into financial difficulties.
 Belgian traders also extended their influence in West Africa but this too fell apart following the Rio Nuñez Incident of 1849 and growing Anglo-French rivalry in the region.

 By the time Belgium's second king, Leopold II, was crowned, Belgian enthusiasm for colonialism had abated.
 Successive governments viewed colonial expansion as economically and politically risky and fundamentally unrewarding, and believed that informal empire, continuing Belgium's booming industrial trade in South America and Russia, was much more promising.
 As a result, Leopold pursued his colonial ambitions without the support of the Belgian government.
 The archives of the Belgian Ministry of Foreign Affairs and Trade show that Leopold investigated possible colonies in dozens of territories.